HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 We employed six common ImageNet architectures in the current study, namely, VGG16, ResNet50, ResNet101, ResNet152, Xception, and Efficient_NetB5.
 These architectures differ in their neural network designs and transfer learning algorithms (Morid et al., 2020).
 Utilizing these pre-trained models can offer different approaches for training vector-borne time-series images, possibly reducing training time and improving performance compared to building neural networks from scratch.
 For more information on ImageNet and its advantages, and disadvantages, please refer to the Keras Applications on the Keras Applications website.

 # 4.2.
 Traditional machine learning
-This study employed five different traditional machine learning methods as classifiers based on practical experience and general knowledge.
-The methods included  Logistic Regression (LR), Random Forest (RF), K-Nearest Neighbor (KNN), and Support Vector Machine (SVM) with both linear and radial basic functions (rbf), used to classify various scenarios of vector-borne diseases.
+This study employed six different traditional machine learning methods as classifiers based on practical experience and general knowledge.
+The methods included  Logistic Regression (LR), Random Forest (RF), Extreme Gradient Boosting (XGB), K-Nearest Neighbor (KNN), and Support Vector Machine (SVM) with both linear and radial basic functions (rbf), used to classify various scenarios of vector-borne diseases.

 # 4.3.
 Fine-tuning
 The current study utilized fine-tuning as an optimization process to enhance the performance of ImageNet’s final layers as classifiers for the target domain (i.e., vector-borne diseases).
 During feature extraction, the flattened and connected layers of ImageNet were removed and replaced by either new fully connected layers or by traditional machine learning methods acting as classifiers (Sarkar et al., 2018).The hyperparameters for these layers were selected through random screening based on empirical knowledge.
 Additionally, the GridSearch function in the Python Scikit-Learn package was employed to identify the optimal parameters for traditional machine learning classifiers (Morid et al., 2020).